 If the presidential campaign field weren’t already so crowded, some might suggest Bunny Williams throw her hat into the ring—the tastemaker, gardener, entertainer, and celebrated interior designer inspires that much confidence.
 Schooled by the best (for 22 years she worked at the legendary firm of Albert Hadley and Sister Parish), Bunny creates rich, inviting rooms where antiques and contemporary pieces work in harmony.
 In addition to running her own business and overseeing multiple home decor collaborations, for the past 25 years she and her husband, antiques dealer John Rosselli, ran Treillage, a trendsetting garden shop on Manhattan’s Upper East Side that sold patinated urns and weathered furniture long before anybody else did.
-Treillage closed this past June, and shortly thereafter, Bunny Williams Home, a showcase for all of Bunny’s designs, opened.
+After Treillage closed, Bunny Williams Home, a showcase for all of Bunny’s designs, opened.

 Bunny’s weekends are as full as her weekdays.
 Over the course of 30 years, Bunny has worked to transform her weekend retreat, located in the town of Falls Village, in the northwest corner of Connecticut, into a place that’s stunning but never intimidating.
 In addition to renovating and decorating the federal-style house, Bunny has created multiple gardens and used the windowed facade of a 19th-century house to transform the existing barn into a conservatory.
 Decorated with handsome antiques and sparkles of gold, the house has a sense of history and gravitas, but also of life and change.
 Collections of favorite things old and new are proudly and playfully displayed, plants abound, and the gardens are never far from view.